HamzaAhmad97/HamzaAhmad97/README.md

-- 👋 Hi, I’m DaMhAzMaH
+- 👋 Hi, I’m DaMhAzMaH, Ra or Hamza Ahmad, whichever suits you.